Polycystic Ovarian Syndrome (PCOS)

 The syndrome encompasses a broad spectrum of signs and symptoms, and is considered a hyperandrogenic problem (too many androgens – that is male hormones) and ovarian failure.
-50% of women with PCOS are overweight or obese and this seems to play a key role.
+It is not uncommon to afflict women who are overweight or obese plays a key role.
 Insulin is commonly elevated in these individuals, and insulin availability at the ovarian tissue can promote the production of androgens.
 Estrogen dominance, decrease in sex hormone binding globulin (SHBG) and increased activity of the opioid system of the hypothalamic-pituitary-adrenal axis may also be related.

 Since body weight is related to improvements in hormones and closely related to the signs and symptoms, weight reduction is the focus of treatment, including strategies which further reduce insulin and lower androgens.
 Certain herbs really help with androgens and insulin lowering and a 2017 randomised controlled trial which combined magnesium and zinc showed a significant reduction in inflammation and increases antioxidant availability in PCOS sufferers over 12 weeks.